pschaus/book_lepl1402/source/part6.rst

     Integer num = Integer.valueOf(42);
     int value = num.intValue();

-Thanks to its knowledge about the standard ``Integer`` class, the compiler can automatically "fill the dots" by adding the constructor and selecting the proper conversion method.
+Thanks to its knowledge about the internals of the standard ``Integer`` class, the compiler can automatically "fill the dots" by adding the constructor and selecting the proper conversion method.
 The :ref:`enhanced for-each loop for iterators <iterators>` is another example of syntactic sugar, because writing:

 ..  code-block:: java